andrewsolis/cs401/docs/unit04/containers_1.rst

 ~~~~~~~~

 Before you exit the container, try running the command ``python``.
 What happens?
-Compare that with running the command ``python`` directly on your student VM.
+Compare that with running the command ``python`` directly on your system.

 Run a Command Inside a Container
 --------------------------------

-Back out on your student VM, we now know we have a container image called
+Back out on your system, we now know we have a container image called
-``python`` that has a particular version of Python (3.12.1) that is
+``python`` that has a particular version of Python (3.13.0) that is
-otherwise not available on your student server.
-The 3.12.1 Python interpreter,
+otherwise not available on your system.
+The 3.13.0 Python interpreter,
 it's standard library, and all of the dependencies of those are included in the
 container image and
 are *isolated* from everything else.
 This image (``python``) is portable